 ISEP’s Emergency Communications Plan summarizes the roles, responsibilities and protocols that will guide ISEP in promptly communicating with its main constituent groups, and the public, during an emergency or crisis.

 Disasters, emergencies and crises disrupt ISEP member institution’s normal activities and may require activation of various specific emergency plans depending on the issue at hand.
-This Crisis Communications Plan summarizes ISEP’s ability to communicate vital information to members, students, parents and the public.
+This Emergency Communications Plan summarizes ISEP’s ability to communicate vital information to members, students, parents and the public.